 Change clothes: You will go into the restroom to change your clothes and put on a hospital gown.
-You will also need to take off your shoes, socks and underwear.
-The gown ties in the back
+You will also need to take off all your clothes including your shoes, socks and underwear.
+The gown ties in the back.

 Lie on your side: The doctor will ask you to lie on your side with one leg straight and the other leg bent over it.
 This will make it easy to put the tube in your bottom.

-Putting the tube in: A tube will slide into your bottom, where poop comes out.
-When it slides in, take a nice big breath or pretend like you are blowing on a pinwheel -- this helps it slide in easily.
+Putting in the tube: A tube will slide into your bottom where poop comes out.
+When it slides in, take a nice big breath or blow on a pinwheel — this helps it slide in easily.

 Putting in the contrast: Contrast is special fluid that lets the doctor see inside your body.
 When the contrast goes in, you can watch a cartoon, movie, or play on the iPad.

 Roll on your sides: The doctor will have you roll from side to side so the contrast goes in all the right places.